 Expedia Group Media Solutions recently conducted research with a global audience to gather insight into how the pandemic has affected the mindset of travelling (Expedia Group Media Solutions – Traveller Sentiment & Influences 2020/2021).
 Many of their findings correlate with what we see for points redemption on BI WORLDWIDE’s Experiences Marketplace platform.

 They found that 7 in 10 travellers are now willing to drive up to 6 hours for a leisure trip.
 Rent a car (or use your own) and find things to do along the way.
-With over 22 categories of experiences to choose from, no two routes will be the same.
+With over 22 categories of experiential rewards to choose from, no two routes will be the same.

 Peterborough, Ontario is known as the gateway to the Kawarthas, "cottage country".
 Both are known for their breathless beauty and endless activities.